 His cheeks felt wet, but he didn’t remember shedding a single tear.

 Nobody else was speaking.
 As far as Tony was aware, every scrap of the emotional whirlwind he was experiencing had been successfully internalised.
 If he was reacting physically in any way, nobody had decided to let him know.

 To his left, Gerry cleared his throat.
 “Tony—“

 “I know that—“

 And so, they sat for twenty more minutes in silence.
 The pulsing lights inside Tony’s head gradually dimmed and subsided, and all of his thoughts turned grey and brittle one by one.
 He found himself dredging up the most ridiculously irrelevant memories to play in a scroll before his eyes, but all of them involved the same person.
-Through the foggy grey veil of confusion that swamped his mind, Tony saw himself and Dave chatting in the hallway of the studio, and then in the greenscreen room, and then on the minibus.
-He remembered standing next to Dave at the end of the driveway and then below the dead tree; when Tony took his head out from between his knees he could see exactly where they’d stood and couldn’t believe that less than six hours had passed since he and Dave had been there, together.
-Tony remembered being with Dave in the garden, and then in the master bedroom, and then in the kitchen.
+Through the foggy grey veil of confusion that swamped his mind, He saw himself and Dave chatting in the hallway of the studio, and then in the greenscreen room, and then on the minibus.
+He remembered standing next to Dave at the end of the driveway and then below the dead tree; when he took his head out of his hands he could see exactly where they’d stood and couldn’t believe that less than six hours had passed since he and Dave had been there, together.
+They’d been together in the garden, and then in the master bedroom, and then in the kitchen.
 Finally, of course, he remembered pulling his friend from the ruins of the kitchen and holding his hand on the driveway; after that memory had come and gone there was nowhere else to go but forwards.
 One thought stood out among the others as clearly as a knife slicing clean through the fog.